The Geometry of Radiative Transfer: A Modern Formulation of Radiative Transfer Theory

 A central result in classical radiative transfer theory is the ``conservation of radiance along a ray''~\cite{Goodman2010}.
-The symmetry associated with this conservation law becomes apparent when the light energy density $\ell_t$ at time $t$, for all $(q,p) \in T^*Q$, is considered as one configuration of the system.
-Time evolution can then be described by the pullback $\ell_t = \eta_t^* \ell_0$ by the time $t$ flow map $\eta_t$ along the Hamiltonian vector field $X_H$ arising from Eq.~\ref{eq:hamiltonian}.
-When $X_H$ is defined globally, the set of all maps $\eta_t$ forms the infinite dimensional Lie group $\Dgc{(T^*Q)}$~\cite{Ebin1970} of canonical transformations, and with respect to $\ell_0$ all physically valid configurations $\ell_t$ can be described by an element $\eta_t$ in the group. $\Dgc(T^*Q)$ can hence be considered as the configuration space of \emph{ideal radiative transfer}, equipping the system with a Lie-Poisson structure, cf. Fig.~\ref{fig:lie_poisson}.
+The symmetry associated with this conservation law becomes apparent when the light energy density $\ell_t$ at time $t$, globally over all $T^*Q$, is considered as one configuration of the system.
+Time evolution can then be described by the pullback $\ell_t = \eta_t^* \ell_0$ along the map $\eta_t : T^*Q \to T^*Q$ that is generated by the flow of the Hamiltonian vector field $X_H$ defined by Eq.~\ref{eq:hamiltonian}, and when $X_H$ is defined globally the set of all such maps $\eta_t$ forms the infinite dimensional Lie group $\Dgc{(T^*Q)}$ of canonical transformations~\cite{Ebin1970}.
+With respect to the initial light energy density $\ell_0$ all physically valid configurations $\ell_t$ can then be described by an element $\eta_t$ in $\Dgc(T^*Q)$ and the group becomes the configuration space of radiative transfer.
+We thus have Radiative transfer is then a Lie-Poisson system for $\Dgc(T^*Q)$, cf. Fig.~\ref{fig:lie_poisson}.

-The Lie algebra $\g$ of $\Dgc(T^*Q)$ can be identified with the generating Hamiltonian functions, $\g \cong \mathcal{F}(T^*Q)$, in which case the dual Lie algebra $\g^*$ becomes $\Den(T^*Q)$~\footnote{We disregard here some technical details in the construction of $\g^*$, cf.~\cite[Chapter 2.3.5.3]{Lessig_phd}.}.
-With $\g^* \cong \Den(T^*Q)$, it is natural to consider the light energy density $\ell$ as an element in $\g^*$.
-Time evolution is then described by coadjoint action $\Dgc(T^*Q) \times \g_+^* \to \g_+^*$ in the Eulerian representation, which infinitesimally is~\cite[Sec.
+The Lie-Poisson structure for the group $\Dgc(T^*Q)$ was first studied by Marsden and coworkers in the context of plasma physics~\cite{Marsden1982a}.
+The Lie algebra $\g$ of $\Dgc(T^*Q)$ are infinitesimal canonical transformations, that is $\g \cong \mathfrak{X}_{\textrm{ {Ham}}}(T^*Q)$, and by identifying the Hamiltonian vector fields with the generating Hamiltonian functions, $\g \cong \mathcal{F}(T^*Q)$, the dual Lie algebra $\g^*$ becomes $\Den(T^*Q)$.\footnote{We disregard here some technical details in the construction of the dual Lie algebra.
+See for example~\cite[Chapter 2.3.5.3]{Lessig_phd}.} With $\g^* \cong \Den(T^*Q)$, it is natural to consider the light energy density $\ell$ as an element in $\g^*$.
+The time evolution of $\ell$ is then described by coadjoint action $\Dgc(T^*Q) \times \g_+^* \to \g_+^*$ in the Eulerian representation and infinitesimally this is given by~\cite[Sec.
 3.3]{Lessig_phd}

-That the Poisson bracket describes infinitesimal coadjoint action $\ad^* : \g \times \g^* \to \g^*$ provides a rigorous justification for considering $\Dgc(T^*Q)$ as the configuration space for ideal radiative transfer~\cite[Sec.
+indeed, that the Poisson bracket describes infinitesimal coadjoint action $\ad^* : \g \times \g^* \to \g^*$ for $\Dgc(T^*Q)$ is an a posterior justification for considering the group as the configuration space for ideal radiative transfer~\cite[Sec.
 6]{Marsden1982a}.
 In Eq.~\ref{eq:infin_coadjoint}, $\mathcal{H} \equiv \mathcal{H}[\ell]$ is the field Hamiltonian